UvinduW/RCAutopilot/README.md

 - Xbox One controller (code can be altered to work with other controllers if they can be recognised on Ubuntu)
 - Wires
 ### Software
-The PC should be running Ubuntu (or equivalent) with the following installed:
+The PC should be running Ubuntu (or equivalent).
+The following software packages should be installled (I've included the version numbers I used in case the latest versions cause issues):
 - Xbox drivers for Ubuntu (xboxdrv)
 - Python 2
-- Pygame
+- Pygame: 1.9.1
-- Numpy
+- Numpy: 1.11.0
-- Tensorflow
+- Tensorflow: 1.1.0
-- OpenCV (version 2.4.x used here)
+- OpenCV: 2.4.13
-- Scipy
+- Scipy: 0.17.0
-- Netifaces
+- Netifaces: 0.10.4

 ## How to set up the project
 ### Wiring